bibhestee/monty/README.md

 * rotr
   * Rotates the bottom element of the stack/queue to the top.
-* stack
-  * Switches a queue to stack mode.
-* queue
-  * Switches a stack to queue mode.

 ▶️ Opcodes preceeded by a # are treated as comments and the corresponding line is ignored.

 ▶️ Lines can be empty and can contain any number of spaces before or after an opcode and its argument (only the first opcode and/or argument is taken into account).